the-rdk/the-rdk.github.io/content/article/human_forever.md

 ### Page 51

-Twenty years of follow your passion and imagine all the people has led generations to follow their imaginations oﬀ a cliﬀ, into a parts bin of Human Resources who feel every bit as interoperable as the indiﬀerent components of the soulless digital swarm.
+Twenty years of follow your passion and imagine all the people has led generations to follow their imaginations off a cliﬀ, into a parts bin of Human Resources who feel every bit as interoperable as the indifferent components of the soulless digital swarm.

 ### Page 51